acozark/Recipes/Chili/Black Porter Chili.md

 Simmer over medium heat for approximately 25 to 30 minutes, until thickened.

 #### 3. Top It Off
 Serve with any desired toppings such as shredded cheese or sour cream.

+Servings of 5: 10.5 oz frozen bags